 Because we catch rainwater for drinking and cooking, it is important that we have a fool-proof way to make our water potable and safe.
 I love our Berkey filter because it uses no electricity, takes up little space, and makes all water taste fabulous.

-Around the Homestead
+Essential Tools for the Homestead

 Solar Lamps and Headlamps